 - Google Trends, which shows what people are searching for most.

 We saw a number of opportunities:

-- Terms that were rising at Google Trends which the client could leverage
+- Search terms that were rising at Google Trends which the client could leverage

 - Terms that were falling at Google Trends which the client might not be able to rely on as much in future

-- Terms with good rankings for the client, but which had low click through rates
+- Keywords with good rankings for the client, but which had low click through rates

 - Terms with good placement and good click through rates that Google didn’t show the client for often